Open plan kitchen/diner/snug layout help

 Help layout & plans of my open plan kitchen diner & side extension

 Comments (13)Thanks for these.
 Im not sure if we can do the extra corner bit for number five, but I do like the layout, it will depend on cost, also don't need two tv areas, as we have a front lounge in the house anyway. the office was supposed to be a mixed use room, as a playroom with kids storage and also an occasional bedroom, so sofa bed In there.
 I know many people have hobs and sinks on islands, but I just think i'll end up dumping things on there..
 I have four in the family, two adults, two kids, but we have a lot of people round for entertaining and parties, so space is what I'm after, but was also looking for somewhere the kids can go out of the way from adults if need be.
 As for kitchen, the reason for having large larder is to put not only food/drink spare fridge in there, but also things we don't use all that often in the kitchen, equipment etc..
 I like everything clean and hidden away.
 The office on number 5 would be separate anyway as this concept includes sliding doors, which fold into the wall, so only entrance would be from outside, not sure if I can afford these yet though.
-Please keep suggestions coming, or alternatives, all welcome as I can't visualise.. thanks...See MoreOpen plan kitchen layout for kitchen diner/playroom.
+Please keep suggestions coming, or alternatives, all welcome as I can't visualise.. thanks...See MoreOpen plan kitchen/diner/living room layout

-2 years ago
+- 4 years ago

 Jonathan